 Hampden-Sydney College is an Affirmative Action/Equal Opportunity Employer.

-2014 Annual Security and Fire Safety Report
+2016 Annual Security and Fire Safety Report

 Hampden-Sydney College is committed to assisting all members of the H-SC community in providing for their own safety and security.
-If you would like to receive a paper copy of the Annual Security and Fire Safety Report which contains this information, you may stop by the Office of Campus Security and Police, Five Forks Road, Hampden-Sydney, VA 23943 or you can request that a copy be mailed to you by calling 434-223-6164.
+If you would like to receive a paper copy of the Annual Security and Fire Safety Report which contains this information, you may stop by the Office of Public Safety and Police, Five Forks Road, Hampden-Sydney, VA 23943 or you can request that a copy be mailed to you by calling 434-223-6164.

 The website and booklet contain information regarding campus security and personal safety including topics such as: crime prevention, fire safety, campus security law enforcement authority, crime reporting policies, disciplinary procedures and other matters of importance related to security and safety on campus.
 They also contain information about crime statistics for the three previous calendar years concerning reported crimes that occurred on campus; in certain off-campus buildings or property owned or controlled by H-SC; and on public property within, or immediately adjacent to and accessible from the campus.

 This information is required by law and is provided by Hampden-Sydney College Office of Public Safety and Police.